Host Community Respecting Refugee Housing: Anonymous Preferences

-Due to the definition of approval sets, inhabitants without unoccupied neighbourhood are necessarily assumed intolerant and therefore can be safely removed by \Cref{lem:SDRH:IR:intolerantRehousing}.
-Hence, we assume only instances without intolerant inhabitants where every inhabitant has at least one unoccupied vertex in her neighbourhood.
+Due to the definition of approval sets, inhabitants without unoccupied neighborhoods are necessarily assumed intolerant and, therefore, can be safely removed by \Cref{lem:SDRH:IR:intolerantRehousing}.
+Hence, we assume only instances without intolerant inhabitants where every inhabitant has at least one unoccupied vertex in her neighborhood.

-\begin{proposition} Let $\mathcal{I} = (G,I,R,\ia,(A_i)_{i\in I})$ be an instance of the \ARHshort problem and $\{u,v\}\in E(G)$ be an edge such that either $u,v\in V_\IH$ or $u,v\in V_U$.
-Then $\mathcal{I}$~admits an inhabitant-respecting housing iff the instance $\mathcal{I}'=((V(G),E(G)\setminus \{\{u,v\}\}),\IH,\RF,\ia,(A_i)_{i\in\IH})$ admits an inhabitant-respecting housing. \end{proposition}
+\begin{proposition} Let~$\mathcal{I} = (G,I,R,\ia,(A_h)_{h\in I})$ be an instance of the \ARH problem and~$\{u,v\}\in E(G)$ be an edge such that either~$u,v\in V_\IH$ or~$u,v\in V_U$.
+Then~$\mathcal{I}$~admits an inhabitant-respecting housing iff the instance~$\mathcal{I}'=((V(G),E(G)\setminus \{\{u,v\}\}),\IH,\RF,\ia,(A_h)_{h\in\IH})$ admits an inhabitant-respecting housing. \end{proposition}

-\Cref{lem:SDRH:IR:bipartite} directly implies that all graphs assumed in this section are naturally bipartite.
+\Cref{lem:SDRH:IR:bipartite} directly implies that all graphs assumed in this section are naturally bipartite where one part consists of inhabitants and the other side by empty vertices.

+We start our investigation of the computational complexity of the \ARHshort problem with a positive result showing that if the topology is a graph of maximum degree~$2$, then we can decide whether inhabitant-respecting housing exists in polynomial-time.